LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 - Code Editors - for creating HTML and CSS files (like Visual Studio Code)
 - FTP clients - for uploading files to a server (like FileZilla)

+### Effort

+Since this is a four-credit class, students will need to devote at least 12 hours per week to the class.

+- 4 hours for class participation.
+- 2 hours for reading (lecture notes and tutorials).
+- 6 hours for lab assignments.

 ### Themes

 In addition to the topics listed in the [course schedule](#course-schedule), these themes will be interwoven with those topics: